Dhananjaya Y. Chandrachud: Sabarimala

 Chandrachud has authored several judgments on gender justice that call for a 'change in mindsets' as well as affirm the equal entitlements of women under the Constitution.
-In Indian Young Lawyers Association v.
-State of Kerala, he authored a concurring judgment holding that the practice of prohibiting women of menstruating age from entering the Sabarimala temple was discriminatory and violated the fundamental rights of women.
+In the Indian Young Lawyers Association v.
+State of Kerala case, he authored a concurring judgment holding that the practice of prohibiting women of menstruating age from entering the Sabarimala temple was discriminatory and violated the fundamental rights of women.
 In his judgment, he highlighted that "the individual right to the freedom of religion was not intended to prevail over but was subject to the overriding constitutional postulates of equality, liberty and personal freedoms recognised in the other provisions of Part III."
 He held that:The Court must lean against granting constitutional protection to a claim which derogates from the dignity of women as equal holders of rights and protections… Does the Constitution permit this as basis to exclude women from worship?
 Does the fact that a woman has a physiological feature – of being in a menstruating age – entitle anybody or a group to subject her to exclusion from religious worship?
-The physiological features of a woman have no significance to her equal entitlements under the Constitution… To exclude women is derogatory to an equal citizenship.The judgment was acknowledged for recognizing that denying entry into temples to women on the basis of physiology amounted to a constitutionally prohibited practice of untouchability under Article 17.
+The physiological features of a woman have no significance to her equal entitlements under the Constitution… To exclude women is derogatory to an equal citizenship.The judgment was acknowledged for recognising that denying entry into temples to women on the basis of physiology amounted to a constitutionally prohibited practice of untouchability under Article 17.
 He stated that "the social exclusion of women, based on menstrual status, is a form of untouchability, which is contrary to constitutional values.
 Notions of 'purity' and 'pollution', which stigmatise individuals, have no place in a constitutional order."

-Following protests against the judgment in the State of Kerala, a five judge bench of the Indian Supreme Court, while hearing a review petition against the judgment in November 2019, decided to refer the matter to a larger bench.
+Following protests against the judgment in the State of Kerala, a five-judge bench of the Indian Supreme Court, while hearing a review petition against the judgment in November 2019, decided to refer the matter to a larger bench.
 Chandrachud and Nariman (who were both part of the original bench that passed the majority judgment) dissented and held that the parameters for the exercise of the review jurisdiction of the Court had not been met.